-The money you keep in the bank doesn’t just sit in a vault with your name on it until you walk up to a cash machine.
+The money you keep in your current or savings account doesn’t just sit in a vault with your name on it until you walk up to a cash machine.
 Banks use it for other purposes such as to make loans and investments – far too often to companies and projects that damage the environment and society.

-Here we round up the top five LEAST ethical banks (which between them hold a massive market share of 63 per cent of all UK banking customers).
-Rather unsurprisingly, many of the same names appear in our exposure of those offering customers the lowest savings rates.
+Here, we round up the top five LEAST ethical banks (which between them hold a massive market share of 75 per cent of all UK banking customers).

 We also show you below where to move your money for Good – the good of the planet, society and your pocket.